Wheaton Office |

 When Will the Court Refuse to Enforce a Prenuptial Agreement?

 A prenuptial agreement may be found to be invalid if both spouses did not voluntarily agree to its terms.
-A spouse may challenge an agreement on the basis they they were coerced into signing by their spouse, such as through last-minute threats that a person would not go through with the marriage unless the agreement was signed.
-An agreement may also be invalidated if it is unconscionable, meaning that it is very unfair and awards a disproportionate amount of marital assets to sone spouse.
-However, the invalidation of a prenup based on unconscionability will only be allowed if one spouse did not fully disclose all of their income, assets, debts, and other financial information to the other spouse before the agreement was signed.
+A spouse may challenge an agreement on the basis that they were coerced into signing by their spouse, such as through last-minute threats that a person would not go through with the marriage unless the agreement was signed.
+An agreement may also be invalidated if it is unconscionable, meaning that it is very unfair and awards a disproportionate amount of marital assets to one spouse.
+However, the invalidation of a prenup based on unconscionability will generally only be allowed if one spouse did not fully disclose all of their income, assets, debts, and other financial information to the other spouse before the agreement was signed.

 Contact a DuPage County Prenuptial Agreement Lawyer